-Pricing methods
+Accepted methods

-7 What transfer pricing methods are acceptable?
+What transfer pricing methods are acceptable?
+What are the pros and cons of each method?

-All the OECD transfer pricing methods are accepted by the Income Tax Code (Law 4172/2013).
+All the OECD transfer pricing methods are accepted by Law 4172/2013.

 According to Ministerial Circular POL 1097/2014, as amended by POL 1144/2014, there is a preference for the traditional methods over the transactional methods.
 The traditional methods provide the most direct approach to estimate whether the transactions between affiliate entities comply with the arm's-length principle.
-Only in the event that there is no sufficient or available data for the application of the traditional methods, the legal persons may apply the transactional methods.
-However, in the latter case, the legal persons have to justify the application of the transactional methods instead of the traditional methods.
+Only in the event that there is no sufficient or available data for the application of the traditional methods may the legal persons apply the transactional methods.
+However, in the latter case, the legal persons must justify the application of the transactional methods instead of the traditional methods.